Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

 In this subsection, we conduct experiments using the NSL-KDD dataset to validate our theory.
-We minimize the empirical risk of a neural network model according to \eqref{ERM} by setting $s=0.5$ with real benign samples $X_i$ from $Q$ and synthetic anomalies $X_i'$ sampled i.i.d. from a uniform distribution on the domain $\mathcal{X} \subset [0,1]^d$ (i.e., we consider $\mu$ to be the uniform measure on $\mathcal X$ as per \citet{steinwart2005classification}, $d=119$).
+We minimize the empirical risk w.r.t.
+Hinge loss of a neural network model according to \eqref{ERM} by setting $s=0.5$ with real normal samples $X_i$ from $Q$ and synthetic anomalies $X_i'$ sampled i.i.d. from a uniform distribution on the domain $\mathcal{X} \subset [0,1]^d$ where $d=119$ (i.e., we consider $\mu$ to be the uniform measure on $\mathcal X$).
+Here, we choose the uniform distribution as $\mu$ because it is the simplest and most unbiased choice.
+Since the true anomaly distribution is unknown and we have no reliable prior information about it, we deliberately avoided imposing additional assumptions or biases through alternative choices of $\mu$.

 We do not have access to the density $h$ to obtain the label $Y|X$ as in \eqref{data}, but we instead use the ground truth labels provided in the dataset.

 We normalize each variable to be in $[0,1]$ and convert categorical variables into one-hot vectors.
 Here, $Q$ represents the underlying distribution of normal network traffic data of NSL-KDD.
-We set $n^\prime=n$, that is, the number of benign training samples equals the number of synthetic anomalies in training.
+We set $n^\prime=n$, that is, the number of synthetic anomalies in training equals the number of normal training samples.
+Such a choice of $n^\prime$ is motivated from Theorem \ref{main1} and \ref{main2}, which tell us that matching $n$ and $n^\prime$ would attain the best convergence of excess risk.
+Correspondingly, we set $s=0.5$ to be consistent with $n^\prime=n$.
 Then, we evaluate the neural network model on test data that has real benign samples (assumed to be from $Q$) and synthetic anomalies sampled i.i.d. from $\mu$.
-We re-sample training anomalies and re-initialize models thrice to obtain the mean and standard deviation of model performance.
-We increase the amount of normal data $n$ (and synthetic data $n'$) from 2 to the full training dataset size (around 120k) to test if the accuracy of the learned model converges to an asymptote which should represent the Bayes classifier.
+We re-sample training anomalies and re-initialize models 5 times to obtain the mean and standard deviation of model performance.
+We increase the amount of normal data $n$ (and synthetic data $n'$) from 2 to the full training dataset size to test if the accuracy of the learned model converges to an asymptote which should represent the Bayes classifier.

 Below, we outline some procedures for implementing our experiments.
 We then present our experiment results and some discussions.